Daniel-J-S/seir-flex-426/src/page-content/capstone.md

 ## Presentation

-On graduation day, you will provide a **technical demonstration** of your project which:
+On graduation day, you will provide a **technical demonstration** of your portfolio which:

 * Is ~5-10 minutes in length
 * Shows off the features of your project
-* Be sure to talk about the new thing you taught yourself
+* Discusses what you've learned throughout the process
 * Explains the technical details
 * Explains the technical challenges
 * Explains which improvements you might make